markd666/app_logo/README.txt

-This is what i've just changed and another line to see what happens
+This is what i've just changed and another line to see what happens.

+Trying the -a option to bypass the staging section